Types of Mattresses

 Hybrid Mattresses

 As the name suggests, hybrid mattresses blend different mattress types to create a “best of both worlds” scenario.
-Latex and memory foam hybrids are among the most popular hybrid types, as they combine the great comfort, cooling, and responsiveness of latex with the support and pressure relief of memory foam.
-Other hybrid mattress types exist that combine traditional innerspring coils with varying foams.
+Latex and memory foam hybrids are among the most popular hybrid types, as they combine the great comfort, cooling, and responsiveness of latex with the support and pressure relief of memory foam or other poly foams.
+Most hybrid mattress uses individually wrapped or pocketed coils, but some can combine traditional innerspring coils with their comfort layers.

 Adjustable Beds